storageos/tutorials/pvc-basic/040-replication-in-pvc.md

-It is often needed to define feature labels for each PVC instead of using the StorageClass.
+It can be useful to define feature labels for each PVC instead of using the StorageClass.
 You can define StorageOS labels such as replication in the PVC definition.